6am start at Higher Grounds Coffee House, Idyllwild CA

 Ends in Idyllwild, CA @ The Hub Cyclery

 GPS navigation assistance is strongly recommended.

 Time Limit for the Stagecoach 400 is 5 days.

 The Stagecoach 400 is a mountain bike route highlighting Southern California’s geographic and cultural diversity.
 The route illustrates our area’s unique proximity to mountains, desert, and ocean… and likewise stands out among peer events for it’s challenges.
 The ride will crisscross historic routes such as the Juan Bautista DeAnza trail, the Great Southern Overland Stage Route of 1849, and the Ramona Stage Route.

 This is a self-supported event.
 Please read the About page.
 Participants will be required to carry overnight gear and other items to safely and successfully complete the route.
 The commitment level is very high despite going near several population areas.
 Food and water will be hard to come by for long sections.

 The 2014 Stagecoach 400 supports the Idyllwild Community Fund.
 The ICF is an unparalleled organization encouraging and supporting local nonprofits.
 The ride is free but we have a suggested donation of $20 to ICF.

 We will have a rider’s dinner & meeting at Hub Cyclery.
-Carbohydrate rich food will be provided by Cafe Aroma.
+Food & festivities this year will be hosted at a local house.

-Ride departs at 9am sharp from Cafe Aroma.
-Neutral roll out to USFS roads at the edge of town.
+Ride departs at 6am sharp from Higher Grounds Coffee House.
+Neutral roll out to the edge of town.

 The Stagecoach 400 will be a great shakedown for Tour Divide racers.
 While the route’s terrain is highly technical, the ride is an intense test of gear system, resupply habits, and exertion.